Log1x/acf-phone-number/README.md

 ## Usage

 Pretty straight forward usage.
-No default settings on the field since it's smart.
+You can optionally set a default country.

 The field will return a handy object containing everything you need about your number: